tianrui-qi/MIPS-ISA/README.md

 ## Overview

 We will implement a full gate-level circuit representing the datapath for a reduced, but still Turing complete, MIPS instruction set architecture (ISA).
-We first implement logic gates like and, or, not, xor, and nand and then use them to build essential componnets, including memory, control, ALU, decoder, adder, multiplexor, etc. At length, we connect them by implementing a datapath.
+We first implement logic gates like and, or, not, xor, and nand and then use them to build essential componnets, including memory, control, ALU, decoder, adder, multiplexor, etc. At length, we connect them by datapath.

 There some rules we follow in our C code: